Sport. Health. Nutrition. Gym. For style

 • containing chemicals - used to remove stains and rust of various origins;

-• silicone - serve to protect stone surfaces from the effects of rain, snow, sun and temperature extremes.
+• silicone - serve to protect stone surfaces from the influence of rain, snow, sun and temperature changes.

 Characteristics of different compositions

-Quite popular among buyers are solutions that create the effect of a wet stone.
-This impregnation is used to protect against water and the appearance of dirty spots.
-Experts recommend applying the product in order to improve the appearance of the product and emphasize the natural structure of the material.
-And also impregnation "wet stone" is used to enhance the color of the stone, eliminate microcracks and more.
+Solutions that create the effect of wet stone are quite popular among buyers.
+This impregnation is used to protect against water and dirty stains.
+Experts recommend applying the product to improve the appearance of the product and emphasize the natural structure of the material.
+“Wet stone” impregnation is also used to enhance the color of the stone, eliminate microcracks, etc.

 Such solutions are consumed quite economically and are easy to use.
-Treatment with such impregnation provides reliable protection against external influences, prevents aging and rapid destruction of natural material.
+Treatment with such impregnation provides reliable protection from external influences, prevents aging and rapid destruction of natural material.
 The surface becomes bright and glossy, much fresher and darker than the original color.
 Such impregnations are used on external and internal surfaces - cladding, countertops, floor coverings, monuments, sculptures.
-It is undesirable to use "wet" stone impregnation with a glossy effect on paving stones.
+It is not advisable to use a “wet” stone impregnation with a glossy effect on paving stones.

-Other popular means are water repellents.
-Their purpose is to protect the surface from the absorption of various liquids.
-It can be water, tea, juices, coffee and others, which, when penetrating into the structure of the stone, spoil its appearance and aesthetics and contribute to the premature destruction of the material.
-Water repellents are safe for human health and do not harm the environment, they dry quickly and are deeply absorbed into the stone.
-At the same time, the thinnest film is formed on the surface, which prevents the penetration of moisture and oily substances, the appearance and growth of mold.
+Other popular agents are water repellents.
+Their purpose is to protect the surface from absorption of various liquids.
+This can be water, tea, juices, coffee and others, which, when penetrating the structure of the stone, spoil its appearance and aesthetics and contribute to the premature destruction of the material.
+Water repellents are safe for human health and do not harm the environment, dry quickly and are deeply absorbed into the stone.
+At the same time, a thin film is formed on the surface, preventing the penetration of moisture and oily substances, the appearance and growth of mold.
 The stone becomes more resistant to sub-zero temperatures, while maintaining the appearance of the material and its breathability.
 Facades lined with natural stone and treated with water repellents are much easier to care for in winter.
-However, it is better not to use such impregnations on surfaces subject to prolonged exposure to water, such as paths and sidewalks.
-It is important to remember that a stone coated with a water repellent cannot be painted if necessary, so the composition should be applied last.
+However, it is better not to use such impregnations on surfaces exposed to water for a long time, for example, paths and sidewalks.
+It is important to remember that if necessary, a stone coated with a water repellent cannot be painted, so the composition should be applied last.

-Often, as a protective agent, consumers choose stone varnish, which is glossy and matte.
+Often, as a protective agent, consumers choose stone varnish, which can be glossy or matte.
 The first makes the coating brighter, as if wet.
-The second type of varnish is usually used for floors and stairs in buildings with high traffic.
+The second type of varnish is usually used for floors and staircases in buildings with high traffic.

 Protective varnishes are quite deeply “absorbed” by the stone, making it resistant to external influences and weather disasters.
-Such funds are of the following types:
+Such means are of the following types:

-• polymer - used for indoor and outdoor work;
+• polymer - used for interior and exterior work;

-• polyurethane - mainly used for impregnation of stone facades, tiles in swimming pools or paving, as it makes the surface impervious to water;
+• polyurethane - mainly used for impregnating stone facades, tiles in swimming pools or paving surfaces, as it makes the surface impervious to water;

-• silicone and acrylic - enhance the decorative properties of the stone, are used for finishing outdoor elements and varnishing large areas indoors.
+• silicone and acrylic - enhance the decorative properties of stone, used for finishing external elements and varnishing large areas indoors.

-The surface coated with such a composition becomes more durable and is not subject to wear.
-Such impregnations have minimal flammability, are resistant to low and high temperatures, and are suitable for use in wet rooms (baths, bathrooms and shower rooms), outdoors and in public places.
-Varnishes contain chemical compounds, so when working with them you need to be careful.
+The surface coated with this composition becomes more durable and is not subject to wear.
+Such impregnations have minimal flammability, are resistant to low and high temperatures, and are suitable for use in wet rooms (baths, bathrooms and showers), outdoors and in public places.
+Varnishes contain chemical compounds, so you need to be careful when working with them.

-There are special tools not only to protect the stone and improve its external characteristics.
-Anti-slip impregnations help to make the surface safe and prevent people from falling on granite, marble, ceramic floors.
+There are special means not only to protect the stone and improve its external characteristics.
+Anti-slip impregnations help make the surface safe and prevent people from falling on granite, marble, and ceramic floors.
 Such compositions are made on the basis of water and are very easy to use.
-When conducting primary processing, experts recommend testing in an inconspicuous area, as the stone may lose its brightness.
+When carrying out initial processing, experts recommend conducting a test on an inconspicuous area, as the stone may lose its brightness.

-Today, manufacturers offer many new products, among which are special compounds for protecting stone from graffiti.
-Such solutions evenly cover the surface and do not allow paint from a can to penetrate into the structure of the stone, and the removal of the pigment becomes hassle-free - it is enough to treat the contaminated area with a steam jet.
+Today, manufacturers offer many new products, including special compounds to protect stone from graffiti.
+Such solutions evenly cover the surface and do not allow the paint from the can to penetrate into the structure of the stone, and pigment removal becomes hassle-free - just treat the contaminated area with a jet of steam.

-Such impregnation is used for natural and artificial stone, as well as for brick, concrete and other materials with a porous structure.
-The anti-graffiti preparation contains water, silicone and polymers.
-In addition to the main purpose, this composition makes the stone resistant to the destructive effects of wind, water, temperature changes, the treated surface does not turn yellow, does not stick and becomes a little brighter.
+This impregnation is used for natural and artificial stone, as well as for brick, concrete and other materials with a porous structure.
+The anti-graffiti product contains water, silicone and polymers.
+In addition to its main purpose, this composition makes the stone resistant to the destructive influences of wind, water, and temperature changes; the treated surface does not turn yellow, does not stick, and becomes a little brighter.
 It is not recommended to use anti-graffiti impregnation on polished and glazed surfaces.
-This will result in a loss of brilliance and brightness.
-The paint-resistant coating needs to be renewed periodically as it is quite unstable.
+This will lead to loss of shine and brightness.
+The paint protection coating must be renewed periodically, as it is quite unstable.

-If you need to save the stone without streaks or film formation, then it is better to use a tool that does not create any effects.
-Impregnation quickly penetrates into the depth of the stone, so a protective layer is formed inside.
+If you need to preserve the stone without drips or film formation, then it is better to use a product that does not create any effects.
+The impregnation quickly penetrates deep into the stone, so a protective layer is formed inside.
 After applying the composition, the material does not change its color and texture, but dirt and water do not penetrate into its structure.
 Dust, liquid, oil accumulate on the surface and are removed with conventional detergents.
-Such impregnations are indispensable for the treatment of countertops and floors in the kitchen, in the hallway, bathroom and other areas where the stone is regularly exposed to quite severe pollution and requires constant care.
+Such impregnations are indispensable for treating countertops and floors in the kitchen, hallway, bathroom and other rooms where the stone is regularly exposed to quite heavy contamination and requires constant care.

-When choosing a composition, it is important to remember that impregnating agents are not always able to protect the stone.
+When choosing a composition, it is important to remember that impregnating agents are not able to protect the stone always.
 Under the influence of external factors, any composition gradually loses the properties declared by the manufacturer.
-Therefore, to maintain the good condition of the natural material, it is necessary to apply protective impregnations regularly.
-The refresh rate depends on the original structure of the stone.
-For example, it is desirable to cover more porous rocks and surfaces subject to strong mechanical stress with a protective solution every two years, and for a dense and less loose stone, one treatment per five years will be enough.
+Therefore, to maintain the good condition of the natural material, protective impregnations must be applied regularly.
+The update frequency depends on the original structure of the stone.
+For example, it is advisable to cover more porous rocks and surfaces subject to strong mechanical stress with a protective solution every two years, while for dense and less friable stone one treatment every five years will be sufficient.

 Rings with radiant gems.
 Pendants, earrings, cufflinks and other jewelry with stones.
 Writing instruments, sculptures.
 Columns and plinths of buildings.

-In all these cases, the stones perfectly fulfill the role of artistic, sculptural and building material, serve as the main detail of the artistic and applied composition.
+In all these cases, stones perfectly fulfill the role of artistic, sculptural and building material, and serve as the main detail of an artistic and applied composition.

 Beautiful stones?
 But the most ordinary, ordinary, not precious.

-The stone does not reveal its beauty to everyone: it gives the most amazing to the hardworking.
-And labor is to cut the stone correctly, grind it, polish it or process it according to the intended shape.
-For the labor spent on it, the stone will give a picture that it has kept for millennia, come to life and sparkle with bizarre colors and shades.
-And, having once experienced the joy of “discovering” a stone, seeing the amazing in it, a person involuntarily falls in love with a stone.
+The stone does not reveal its beauty to everyone: it gives the most amazing things to the hardworking.
+And the work is to correctly cut the stone, grind it, polish it or process it according to the intended shape.
+For the labor spent on it, the stone will present a picture that it has preserved for millennia, it will come to life and sparkle with fancy colors and shades.
+And, once experiencing the joy of “discovering” a stone, seeing something amazing in it, a person inevitably falls in love with the stone.

-Loving a stone is one of the wonderful hobbies.
+Loving stone is one of the wonderful hobbies.
 Stone lovers collect all minerals, including ore rocks.
 But special attention is given to agates, jaspers, flints and transitional forms of these minerals.
 These seemingly ordinary stones are truly limitless in their diversity.
-And the deposits are countless.
-In Moscow itself, in Rublev, there are many flints.
+And there are countless deposits.
+In Moscow itself, in Rublev, there are a lot of flints.
 In Dmitrov - agate flints.
-In Golutvin, a few minutes drive from Moscow, agates and flints.
-In Stupino - this is also near Moscow, agates and crystal brushes.
+In Golutvin, a few minutes drive from Moscow, there are agates and flints.
+In Stupino, also near Moscow, there are agates and crystal brushes.

-And in general, there are countless deposits of interest for stone lovers in the country - these are the mountainous regions of the Urals, and Transbaikalia, and Kazakhstan, and the Caucasus, and Karelia, and the whole country.
+But in the whole country there are countless deposits that are interesting for stone lovers - these are the mountainous regions of the Urals, Transbaikalia, Kazakhstan, the Caucasus, Karelia, and the whole country.

-But finding the stone is only the first step.
-It is followed by processing.
-The stone is cut using the so-called cutting discs, which are sold in diamond tool stores.
+But finding a stone is only the first stage.
+This is followed by processing.
+The stone is cut using so-called cutting discs, which are sold in diamond tool stores.

-The cutting discs used by amateurs have a diameter of 125 to 200 millimeters and are driven by a 160-200 watt motor through a belt drive.
+The cutting discs used by hobbyists have a diameter of 125 to 200 millimeters and are driven by a 160-200 watt motor through a belt drive.

-The stone is cut at the circumferential speed of the disk from 20 to 30 meters per second.
-Abundant water cooling of the disc is required on both sides.
+The stone is cut at a peripheral speed of the disk from 20 to 30 meters per second.
+Be sure to have plenty of water cooling on both sides of the disk.

 How to make a stone cutting machine at home

-And how exactly to make a stone cutting machine at home, how to bring cooling to it, this type of creativity is left to the amateur himself.
-View machine design
+And how exactly to make a machine for cutting stone at home, how to provide cooling to it, this type of creativity is left to the amateur himself.
+View the design of the machine -

 Grinding stone to obtain flat plates can be done on ordinary glass using abrasive powders.

-A few drops of water on the glass and a small portion of the powder - and you can start.
-During the grinding process, powder is added in small portions as the abrasive wears, and water is added to keep the glass creamy.
+A few drops of water on the glass and a small portion of powder - and you can start.
+During the grinding process, powder is added in small portions as the abrasive wears down, and water is added to maintain a creamy consistency on the glass.

-When grinding from large fractions of the powder to smaller ones, the glass, the stone to be ground and the hands must be washed with soap and water and a brush: if at least a few large grains get into the fine fraction of the powder, the work will be spoiled.
+When moving from large fractions of powder to smaller ones when grinding, the glass being ground and your hands should be washed with water, soap and a brush: if even a few large grains get into the small fraction of the powder, the work will be ruined.

 After grinding, the stone is polished on a mechanical felt or felt wheel with a diameter of 150 to 200 millimeters.
 When polishing, you need chromium oxide powder and water.
-Wheel rotation speed from 400 to 700 rpm.
+The rotation speed of the circle is from 400 to 700 rpm.

-I talked about only one way to process stone, but there are many.
-Stone lovers can offer one of the rational designs of the machine for processing small stones.
-The device of the machine is clear from the diagram, so we will give only some recommendations.
+I only talked about one method of processing stone, but there are many of them.
+For stone lovers, we can offer one of the rational designs of a machine for processing small-sized stones.
+The structure of the machine is clear from the diagram, so we will give only some recommendations.

-As an engine, it is better to use commercially available electric motors for washing machines - single-phase, with power from 180 to 230 watts and developing 1400 rpm.
-With such engine characteristics, pulleys can be two-stage, with gear ratios of 1:1 and 1:0.35.
+As a motor, it is better to use commercially available electric motors for washing machines - single-phase, with a power of 180 to 230 watts and developing 1400 rpm.
+With such engine characteristics, the pulleys can be two-stage, with gear ratios of 1:1 and 1:0.35.

 The first gear is convenient for processing stone on faceplates with fixed abrasive material, and the second is faster for processing stone with bulk abrasive.

-For transmission, it is convenient to use a V-belt from the Zaporozhets car.
-The faceplate fastening thread can be both right and left, so long as the faceplate does not turn off the axis when working under load.
+For transmission it is convenient to use a V-belt from the Zaporozhets car.
+The faceplate mounting thread can be either right or left-handed, as long as the faceplate does not twist off its axis when working under load.

-The size of the sludge trough should be approximately twice the diameter of the faceplate, and the height of the sides should be two centimeters above the surface of the faceplate.
-Rubber can be attached to the side walls of the trough so that a stone that accidentally jumps out of hands does not break.
+The size of the trough for collecting sludge should be approximately twice the diameter of the faceplate, and the height of the sides should be two centimeters higher than the surface of the faceplate.
+You can attach rubber to the side walls of the trough so that a stone that accidentally jumps out of your hands does not break.

 Let me remind you that all stone processing is carried out with water, but the dropper on the machine is used only when working on faceplates with a fixed abrasive.
 When processing with bulk abrasive, it is best to wet the stone with water in a separate bath.

-Of course, the machine should have a set of faceplates: cast iron, wooden, metal with glued felt and felt.
-Such a set is necessary for step-by-step processing and polishing.
+Of course, you should have a set of faceplates for the machine: cast iron, wood, metal with felt and felt glued on.
+This set is necessary for step-by-step processing and polishing.

 Dry cleaning can also be used to remove surface deposits.
-Its advantage is that samples suffer less from scratches and chips.
-At home, a 5-15% solution of hydrochloric or oxalic acid is used for this.
+Its advantage is that the samples suffer less from scratches and chips.
+At home, a 5-15 percent solution of hydrochloric or oxalic acid is used for this.
 But first you need to make sure that your minerals do not dissolve in acid.
-Aragonite, azurite should not be treated with acid, they dissolve in it very quickly.
-Taquio minerals like turquoise, lapis lazuli are handled very carefully, as they dissolve in acid, albeit slowly.
-To soften organic residues that may occur on the surface of the samples, they are soaked in acetic acid.
+Aragonite and azurite should not be treated with acid; they dissolve in it very quickly.
+Minerals such as turquoise and lapis lazuli are processed very carefully, since they, although slowly, dissolve in acid.
+To soften organic residues that may be found on the surface of the samples, they are soaked in acetic acid.
 Fatty compounds are removed with gasoline and acetone.

-Some household chemicals are very effective for dry cleaning of minerals.
-For example, carbonate lime shells can be removed from minerals by boiling them with Antina-Kipin.
-Well cleans even hard-to-reach areas of the surface detergent "Progress".
-Transparent minerals at the last stage of chemical treatment are well cleaned with glass and crystal cleaners (for example, IPA).
+Some household chemicals are very effective for chemical cleaning of minerals.
+For example, carbonate lime shells can be removed from minerals by boiling them with Antina-kipin.
+Progress detergent cleans even hard-to-reach areas of the surface well.
+At the last stage of chemical treatment, transparent minerals can be cleaned well with glass and crystal cleaners (for example, IPA).

 A “chemical bath” is very effective if the minerals are boiled under pressure in a pressure cooker.
 At the same time, steam penetrates into the most inaccessible places.
 After processing, the stones are thoroughly washed with clean water.

 Cleaned and washed stones must be sorted.
 Some hobbyists collect only fossils or beautiful specimens, mineralogical rarities.
-Many collectors of collections subject samples to grinding and polishing.
-This helps to fully reveal the beauty of the stone.
-Experienced amateurs find such planes in the stone, cutting along which you can see the play of colors, reminiscent of landscapes, and even portraits.
+Many collectors subject specimens to grinding and polishing.
+This helps to more fully reveal the beauty of the stone.
+Experienced amateurs find such planes in the stone, cutting along which you can see the play of colors, reminiscent of landscapes, or even portraits.

-Beautiful, but less interesting stones for the collection can be set aside for crafts: mosaics, caskets, carvings.
-Some lovers try to emphasize the beauty of the stone by combining with metal, wood.
+Beautiful, but less interesting stones for the collection can be put aside for crafts: mosaics, boxes, carvings.
+Some lovers try to emphasize the beauty of the stone by combining it with metal and wood.

-Before you start working on the craft, you need to split the stone, removing all unnecessary.
-For splitting (preparation) of large samples, special devices should be made: a clamp with two teeth made of hardened metal or a vise in which two corners with victorious teeth are mounted (Fig. 7).
+Before you start working on the craft, you need to split the stone, removing all excess.
+For splitting (preparing) large samples, special devices should be made: a clamp with two teeth made of hardened metal or a vice in which two angles with pobedit teeth are mounted (Fig. 7).

 The stone is cut with special diamond wheels or commercially available diamond saws.
-The machine for cutting, grinding can be assembled on the basis of an electric grinder or an electric drilling device EZS-1 (Fig. 8).
-It has two shaft outlets, one equipped with a cartridge 6, the other with an emery wheel or a special faceplate, with a diamond coating (1).
-The power of the EZS-1 device is 0.25 kW, the rotational speed is 2800 min, -
+The cutting and grinding machine can be assembled on the base of an electric sharpener or an EZS-1 electric drilling device (Fig. 8).
+It has two shaft outputs, one equipped with a chuck 6, the other with an emery wheel or a special faceplate with a diamond coating (1).
+Power of the EZS-1 device is 0.25 kW, rotation speed is 2800 min, -

-Other electric motors can be used for stone processing in the power range from 0.25 to 0.5 kW and a rotation frequency from 15C0 to 3000 min. - A box 12 with a hinged lid serves as a stand for the machine.
+Other electric motors can be used for stone processing in the power range from 0.25 to 0.5 kW and rotation speed from 15C0 to 3000 min. - Box 12 with a hinged lid serves as a stand for the machine.
 The machine is attached to the cover with bolts.
 The hinged cover allows the machine to be placed in an inclined position for some operations.

-From the side of the cartridge, a side table 11 is attached to the box.
-Its height is adjustable so that it is possible to work with cutting wheels of various diameters.
+On the chuck side, an extension table 11 is attached to the box.
+Its height is adjustable so that you can work with cutting wheels of various diameters.

-A guide bar 9 is installed on the side table, made of a duralumin corner 25X25 mm.
-A protective fence 7 of the cutting circle is installed on the side.
-There is a grove in the middle along the table and the protective fence, which helps to orient the stone when cutting.
+On the side table there is a guide bar 9, made of a duralumin corner 25X25 mm.
+A protective guard 7 for the cutting wheel is installed on the side.
+There is a middle line along the table and the protective fence, which helps to orient the stone when cutting.

-For soundproofing the machine, the bottom of the drawer and the support of the side table are upholstered with rubber or felt.
+To soundproof the machine, the bottom of the stand box and the supports of the side table are covered with rubber or felt.

-A pan with water is placed under the side table of the machine to cool the cutting wheel.
-Soap solution can be added to water to reduce friction.
-The second water tray is installed under the faceplate.
+A tray of water is placed under the machine's side table to cool the cutting wheel.
+To reduce friction, you can add a soap solution to the water.
+The second water pan is installed under the faceplate.

-When cutting, the stone is fed along a guide bar, the position of which is adjusted to the thickness of the stone plate to be cut.
-Feed stone - towards the rotation of the cutting circle.
-Water to cool the wheel can also be supplied with a moistened piece of foam rubber, which is held with the left hand at the side of the cutting wheel.
-A stone is served with the right hand.
+When cutting, the stone is fed along a guide bar, the position of which is adjusted to the thickness of the stone plate that is about to be cut.
+The stone is fed towards the rotation of the cutting wheel.
+Water for cooling the wheel can also be supplied using a moistened piece of foam rubber, which is held with the left hand at the side of the cutting wheel.
+The stone is passed with the right hand.

-It is better to hold large stones with both hands, and press the foam rubber together with the stone to the tool.
-For stability, the stone is first cut off the edge to get a support platform (Fig. 9).
-And you can install the stone in a specially prepared cardboard box, fill it with cement and, after complete hardening, cut the stone together with the cement stand.
+It is better to hold large stones with both hands, and press the foam rubber together with the stone against the tool.
+For stability, the edge of the stone is first cut off to obtain a supporting platform (Fig. 9).
+Or you can install the stone in a specially prepared cardboard box, fill it with cement and, after complete hardening, cut the stone together with the cement stand.
 After cutting, the cement is carefully removed.
-I will limit the diameter of the cutting tool, it sets the size of the cut stone.
-To cut a larger stone, it is notched, as shown in Figure 10, and three wedges of thin steel plates are driven into the cut grooves.
-The stone is broken by carefully hitting the wedges.
-In this way, stones can be cut that are slightly larger than the diameter of the cutting tool.
+The diameter of the cutting tool is limited by the size of the stone being cut.
+To cut a larger stone, it is scored as shown in Figure 10, and three wedges of thin steel plates are driven into the cut grooves.
+The stone is broken by carefully striking it with wedges.
+In this way, you can cut stones whose size is slightly larger than the diameter of the cutting tool.

-If it is necessary to cut a cracked stone, then it is glued with epoxy glue before cutting.
-Cracks are outlined on a wet surface with a pencil, so they can be seen better.
-Before sizing, the stone must be dried so that no water remains in the cracks.
-To do this, it is heated over an electric stove, and then cooled to about 60 ° C. Epoxy glue is applied to the hot stone with a brush or stick along the marked cracks, so it penetrates deeper and hardens faster.
-After this operation, the stone becomes
+If it is necessary to cut a cracked stone, it is glued with epoxy glue before cutting.
+Cracks are outlined on a wet surface with a pencil, so they are better visible.
+Before gluing, the stone must be dried so that no water remains in the cracks.
+To do this, it is heated over an electric stove, and then cooled to approximately 60 ° C. Epoxy glue is applied to the hot stone with a brush or stick along the marked cracks, so it penetrates deeper and hardens faster.
+After this operation the stone becomes

-strong enough to be cut into thin slices without fear.
+strong enough that it can be cut into thin slices without fear.

 GRINDING

-The cut surface must be carefully polished so that the beauty of the stone comes out brighter.
+The cut surface must be carefully polished so that the beauty of the stone appears more clearly.

-Grinding can be done on the same machine as described in the splitting and cutting section.
-For convenience, the cover of the machine stand is placed obliquely at an angle of about 15 e (Fig. 11).
+Grinding can be done on the same machine described in the Splitting and Cutting section.
+For convenience, the cover of the machine stand is placed at an angle of about 15 degrees (Fig. 11).

-It is best to use diamond faceplates for grinding, but you can also use ordinary abrasive wheels, and the so-called rubberized ones.
+It is best to use diamond faceplates for grinding, but you can also use regular abrasive wheels and so-called rubber ones.

-Rubberized abrasive wheels are good because you can make grooves in them and grind round stones.
+Rubber abrasive wheels are good because you can make grooves in them and grind round stones.
 In addition, they are safe to use.
-Ordinary abrasive wheels give a lot of dirt due to the fact that they themselves wear out quickly, there are times when they shatter into pieces during operation.
-Therefore, for safety reasons, a tight steel casing must be put on top of them.
-As a casing, you can use an old aluminum bowl with the bottom removed (Fig. 11).
-Grinding starts on wheels with coarse diamond or abrasive grains from 300 to 60 microns, the second stage of grinding is carried out on wheels with grains from 60 to 40 microns and the last stage - on wheels with grains from 40 to 10 microns.
+Conventional abrasive wheels produce a lot of dirt due to the fact that they wear out quickly; there are cases when they fly into pieces during operation.
+Therefore, for safety reasons, a dense steel casing must be placed over them.
+An old aluminum bowl with the bottom removed can be used as a casing (Fig. 11).
+Grinding begins on wheels with large diamond or abrasive grains from 300 to 60 microns, the second stage of grinding is carried out on wheels with grains from 60 to 40 microns, and the last stage - on wheels with grains from 40 to 10 microns.

-When grinding, a continuous supply of water is essential.
-You can, as with cutting, use a piece of wet foam rubber.
-But it is better to install a tank with a rubber hose and a tap above the machine, through which water will drop by drop to the faceplate and then drain through another tube into the pan, as shown in Figure 11.
-The same metal casing-bowl serves to protect against water splashing.
+When grinding, a continuous supply of water is required.
+You can, as when cutting, use a piece of damp foam rubber.
+But it is better to install a tank with a rubber hose and a tap above the machine, through which water will flow drop by drop to the faceplate and then flow through another tube into the pan, as shown in Figure 11.
+The same metal casing-bowl is used to protect against splashing water.

 POLISHING

-The main tools for this final operation in stone processing are laps, polishing wheels made of felt and fabric, as well as brushes - hair or vegetable materials (for example, jute).
+The main tools for this final operation in stone processing are laps, polishing wheels made of felt and cloth, and brushes - hair or from plant materials (for example, jute).

-Laps are the most important tool for finishing a stone's surface.
-They are made in the form of faceplates and manual.
-The material of the lap for stone processing is different.
+Laps are the most important tool for finishing the surface of a stone.
+They are made in the form of faceplates and are manual.
+The lapping material for stone processing is different.
 It can be cast iron, tin, lead, wood, fluoroplastic, hematite, chalcedony.

 The laps themselves, as a rule, perform fine grinding, and moistened chromium oxide or GOI paste is added for polishing.
-Instead of chromium oxide, you can use green paint of the same name, since chromium oxide is its main component.
-You can polish it with a leather swab.
-The disadvantage of chromium oxide and GOI paste is that they eat into the cracks of the stone and are washed out with difficulty, with the help of gasoline.
+Instead of chromium oxide, you can use green paint under the same name, since chromium oxide is its main component.
+You can polish it using a leather swab.
+The disadvantage of chromium oxide and GOI paste is that they eat into the cracks of the stone and are washed out with difficulty, using gasoline.
 Aluminum oxide powders are also used for polishing.

-Since most stones are mined in the form of shapeless massive rock, they need to be processed, which will make their further use in a particular area possible.
-The exception is rocks that have a natural decorative value (boulder, pebbles, coral, pearls, etc.).
-A variety of textured processing of natural stone gives it an aesthetic appearance, helps to reveal and emphasize decorative properties, or hide imperfections.
+Since most stones are mined in the form of a shapeless massive rock, they need processing, which will make it possible for their further use in a particular area.
+The exception is rocks that have natural decorative value (boulder, pebbles, coral, pearls, etc.).
+Various textured processing of natural stone gives it an aesthetic appearance, helps to reveal and emphasize decorative properties, or hide imperfections.

 Modern technologies for processing natural stone

-Mechanized stone-cutting production allows you to process any rocks and bring their surface after mining and sawing the necessary texture.
+Mechanized stone-cutting production allows you to process any rock and give its surface the required texture after mining and sawing.
 There are the following technologies for processing natural stone to obtain the desired surface texture.
 Some of them can be found below.

-Sawn surface - obtained by sawing the workpiece.
-For this, machines with a rectilinear movement of the saw frame, band, wire and circular saws are used.
-The surface becomes rough with discontinuous grooves up to 5 mm deep.
+Sawn surface - obtained by cutting the workpiece.
+For this purpose, machines with linear movement of the saw frame, band, rope and circular saws are used.
+The surface becomes rough with intermittent grooves up to 5 mm deep.

-Surfaces with this texture are used for paving playgrounds, garden paths, lining plinths and walls.
-In addition, these products are used as a material for subsequent, finer processing - polishing, grinding, burnishing.
+Surfaces with this texture are used for paving areas, garden paths, cladding plinths and walls.
+In addition, these products are used as a material for subsequent, finer processing - polishing, grinding, glazing.

-Ground surface - is formed as a result of processing the workpiece with grinding wheels, on portal and bridge-type machines, grinding and polishing conveyors and grinding and polishing machines for bulk products.
+Grinded surface - is formed as a result of processing the workpiece with grinding wheels, on portal and bridge type machines, grinding and polishing conveyors and grinding and polishing machines for volumetric products.
 The surface acquires a uniform roughness, with relief irregularities up to 0.5 mm high.
-This technology is applicable for light rocks with an unexpressed pattern.
-It is not suitable for dark, especially with a pattern of rocks, as it significantly hides the pattern and color.
+This technology is applicable for light-colored breeds with an undefined pattern.
+It is not suitable for dark, especially patterned rocks, as it significantly hides the pattern and color.

-Such products are used for finishing floors, platforms, stairs and places where it is necessary to reduce slip.
+Such products are used for finishing floors, platforms, steps of stairs and places where it is necessary to reduce slipping.

 Polished texture - achieved by using special grinding wheels coated with micro-grinding powders.
-The surface is smooth, but does not have a mirror finish.
-Burnishing opens the pattern well, highlighting the structure of the stone.
+The surface is smooth, but does not have a mirror shine.
+Polishing opens up the design well, highlighting the structure of the stone.

-The slabs obtained in this way are used for facing the floor plane and the outer walls of buildings.
+The slabs obtained in this way are used for cladding the floor plane and external walls of buildings.

-Polished - achieved by subsequent grinding of the polished surface on the conveyor with powder-coated wheels, and then with felt and cloth wheels.
-A special shine is given to the polished stone by the use of Goy paste or tin nitrate.
+Polished - achieved by subsequent grinding of the polished surface on a conveyor with powder-coated wheels, and then with felt and fabric wheels.
+The use of Goi paste or tin nitrate gives the polished stone a special shine.

 Polishing perfectly reveals the pattern of the stone and emphasizes the color.

-Such material is used for interior decoration, production of window sills, countertops and other interior elements.
+This material is used for interior decoration, the production of window sills, countertops and other interior elements.

-Conchoidal - has uniform depressions from 1 to 4 mm deep, one hundred gives the stone a special decorative appearance.
+Conchoidal - has uniform depressions from 1 to 4 mm deep, giving the stone a special decorative appearance.

-With this texture, the plates are used for exterior decoration of buildings and in the design of interiors.
+Slabs with this texture are used for exterior decoration of buildings and for interior design.

-Melted - is obtained as a result of the use of thermal stone processing technology on a thermo-gas-jet machine.
-It shows texture and color well, while giving the impression that the stone is slightly melted.
+Melted - obtained as a result of the use of thermal technology for processing stone on a thermal gas-jet machine.
+It reveals texture and color well, while creating the impression that the stone is slightly melted.

-Products after heat treatment are used for finishing the facades of buildings, stairs and platforms.
+Products after heat treatment are used for finishing building facades, staircases and landings.

-The rocky texture of the surface is an imitation of roughly processed rock with the presence of depressions and protrusions from 50 to 200 mm, arranged in a chaotic manner and not subjected to additional processing.
-The effect is achieved by chipping the rock from a previously weakened surface.
+Rocky surface texture - is an imitation of roughly processed rock with the presence of depressions and protrusions from 50 to 200 mm, located in a chaotic manner and not undergone additional processing.
+The effect is achieved by chipping rock from a previously weakened surface.

-A material with such a texture for finishing the facades of large buildings, emphasizing their significance and monumentality, as well as their natural connection with the surrounding landscape.
+A material with such a texture is used for finishing the facades of large buildings, emphasizing their significance and monumentality, as well as their natural connection with the surrounding landscape.

 Modern methods of processing natural stone are divided into 2 types: mechanical and physical-mechanical.

-Mechanical methods include the most common methods to date such as shearing, impact destruction and cutting.
+Mechanical methods include the most common methods to date such as chipping, impact destruction and cutting.

-When chipping, the following is achieved: the texture of a flat and relief rock, bumpy, characterized on the front surface by the presence of evenly distributed depressions and bumps texture and texture relief, with the presence of parallel grooves from 0.5 to 3 mm high.
+When chipping, the following is achieved: the texture of a flat and relief rock, lumpy, characterized on the front surface by the presence of evenly distributed depressions and bumps; texture and texture is relief, with the presence of parallel grooves with a height of 0.5 to 3 mm.

-Cutting is the most common modern stone processing method.
-It is carried out by the method of disk, rope or strip sawing.
+Cutting is the most common modern method of stone processing.
+It is carried out using the disk, rope or strip cutting method.

-Strip sawing is divided into sawing with steel and cast iron shot and diamond strip sawing.
+Strip sawing is divided into sawing using steel and cast iron shot and diamond-strip sawing.

-Disc sawing is becoming more and more widespread in the processing of rocks of any hardness and is divided into disc and diamond disc sawing with cutters.
+Disc sawing is becoming increasingly widespread in the processing of rocks of any hardness and is divided into disc and diamond disc sawing with cutters.

-Rope sawing is widely used for cutting rocks of various densities.
-Its development is in 3 directions: wire rope with the help of an abrasive, diamond wire sawing and sawing with ropes reinforced with carbide washers.
+Rope sawing has become widespread when cutting rocks of various densities.
+Its development is proceeding in 3 directions: wire sawing with the help of abrasives, diamond wire sawing and sawing with ropes reinforced with carbide washers.

-Impact destruction of stone is most widely used in the practice of hewn products.
-Most often, steps, foundations of monuments, bridge abutments and other elements are made in this way, where a point texture of processing is achieved.
+Impact destruction of stone is most widely used in the production of hewn products.
+Most often, steps, monument bases, bridge abutments and other elements are made in this way, where a dotted texture of processing is achieved.

-A worthy place in the industry is beginning to be occupied by the method of ultrasonic decorative processing of stone in an abrasive environment.
-The process proceeds very slowly, but is characterized by very high accuracy.
+The method of ultrasonic decorative processing of stone in an abrasive environment is beginning to occupy a worthy place in the industry.
+The process is very slow, but characterized by very high accuracy.

-Physical-mechanical methods include processing with high-frequency currents and a widely used method of processing stone with thermosetting gas burners of kerosene-oxygen and gasoline-air types, which is used for the production of architectural and construction details and the manufacture of monuments from high-strength rocks.
+Physical-mechanical methods include treatment with high-frequency currents and the widely used method of processing stone with thermosetting gas burners of kerosene-oxygen and gasoline-air types, which is used for the production of architectural and construction parts and the manufacture of monuments from high-strength rocks.

-The method of high-frequency currents is most suitable for processing blanks in the production of curbs, parapets, steps, etc. This method, when using high-frequency oscillations up to 20 MHz, is considered the most accurate and promising.
+The high-frequency current method is most suitable for processing blank blocks in the production of curbs, parapets, steps, etc. This method, when using high-frequency oscillations up to 20 MHz, is considered the most accurate and promising.

 According to the degree of difficulty, all stones are divided into soft and hard.
-Soft stones can be easily processed with the same tool as metal products, and hard stones require the use of a special tool.
-Stone processing at home requires a separate room equipped with exhaust ventilation, since such work as cutting and grinding is accompanied by a large amount of stone dust, which is very harmful to health.
+Soft stones can be easily processed with the same tools as metal products, while hard stones require the use of special tools.
+Stone processing at home requires a separate room equipped with exhaust ventilation, since work such as cutting and grinding is accompanied by a large amount of stone dust, which is very harmful to health.

-At home, for the processing of natural stone, you can carry out such work as: cutting, grinding, stone polishing and engraving.
-It is important to remember that cutting, grinding and polishing of stone is carried out only with a continuous supply of water.
-The water cools the cutting element, removes the slurry generated during operation and significantly reduces the level of stone dust.
+At home, to process natural stone, you can carry out such work as: cutting, grinding, polishing the stone and engraving.
+It is important to remember that cutting, grinding and polishing stone is carried out only with a continuous supply of water.
+Water cools the cutting element, removes sludge generated during operation and significantly reduces the level of stone dust.

-Cutting - rough is carried out using an ordinary grinder and a stone disc.
-More accurate will require the use of a sawmill-type machine with a metal, preferably a movable platform.
+Cutting - rough is carried out using a regular grinder and a stone disc.
+A more accurate one will require the use of a sawmill type machine with a metal, preferably movable, platform.

-Grinding - carried out using a grinding machine (manual or stationary) or a grinder with appropriate grinding wheels.
-The easiest way to grind, but only for stones up to 20-25 cm long: pour abrasive powder on a cast-iron plate and pour water, put a stone on top and rub until it acquires the desired surface.
-The fine-grained structure of cast iron facilitates the processing of stone.
+Grinding is carried out using a grinding machine (manual or stationary) or an angle grinder with appropriate grinding wheels.
+The simplest method of grinding, but only for stones up to 20-25 cm in length: pour abrasive powder onto a cast-iron plate and fill it with water, place the stone on top and rub until it reaches the desired surface.
+The fine-grained structure of cast iron facilitates stone processing.

-Natural stone is a material that has excellent aesthetic and operational parameters and allows you to create a luxurious visual picture when decorating the interior space and when facing the facade of buildings.
-Natural stone remains one of the best options for creating decorative interior elements -, etc. At the same time, it is impossible to achieve perfect aesthetics without primary processing of natural stone.
+Natural stone is a material that has excellent aesthetic and performance parameters and allows you to create a luxurious visual picture when decorating the interior space and when cladding the facade of buildings.
+Natural stone remains one of the best options for creating decorative interior elements -, etc. At the same time, it is impossible to achieve ideal aesthetics without primary processing of natural stone.

 The mechanism of working with such a monolithic natural material involves several stages of complex processing, which creates a completely unique visual component at each stage and makes natural stone also an aesthetically variable material.

-JazzStone Company offers comprehensive services for the processing of natural stone and the creation of exclusive interior models that will become the best decoration for your home and office.
+The JazzStone company offers comprehensive services for processing natural stone and creating exclusive interior models that will become the best decoration for your home and office.

-Textured machining is primarily aimed at creating a special surface structure that emphasizes the beauty and attractiveness of the natural patterns of the rock.
-In their work, Jazzstone specialists use the following stages and options for processing marble, granite and other types of natural stone:
+Textured mechanical processing is primarily aimed at creating a special surface structure that emphasizes the beauty and attractiveness of the natural patterns of the rock.
+In their work, JazzStone specialists use the following stages and options for processing marble, granite and other types of natural stone:

 • Sawing.
-A rough stone processing method that involves the use of wire, diamond circular or band saws to obtain a rough, uneven surface of the material.
-Sawing is the first step towards secondary processing methods, and stone slabs made in this way are used to create facade compositions and garden paths.
+A rough method of stone processing that involves the use of wire saws, diamond circular saws or band saws to obtain a rough, uneven surface of the material.
+Sawing is the first step to secondary processing methods, and stone slabs made in this way are used to create facade compositions and garden paths.

 • Grinding.
 This stage is carried out on special grinding machines in order to level the surface of the sawn stone.
 This technique is used only for light-colored stones, since grinding reduces the contrast and brightness of the colored material.
 Polished stone is the best choice for finishing floors and stair structures.

-• Burnishing.
-The next stage of processing after grinding, which forms a smoother and even surface, which is valuable when creating floor and cladding compositions.
-For the purpose of polishing, abrasive materials are used.
+• Polishing.
+The next stage of processing after grinding, which forms a smoother and more even surface, which is valuable when creating flooring and facing compositions.
+Abrasive materials are used for polishing purposes.

 • Polishing.
-The polished form is a true perfection among the processed varieties of natural stone, because the surface of such material is mirror-smooth and glossy, which creates a luxurious and noble aesthetic.
-This method of processing maximizes the natural palette of the stone, emphasizing the advantages and texture of the material.
-This effect is achieved by using finely dispersed abrasives, which is especially effective when applied to marble and granite, which are subject to such complex mechanical influences.
-Polished stone is used primarily for finishing interior decorative and work items, such as a bar counter, bathroom, countertops, mosaics and panels.
+The polished form is true perfection among the processed versions of natural stone, because the surface of such a material is mirror-smooth and glossy, which creates a luxurious and noble aesthetic.
+This processing method maximizes the natural palette of the stone, emphasizing the advantages and texture of the material.
+This effect is achieved by using fine abrasives, which is especially effective when applied to marble and granite, which are susceptible to such complex mechanical influences.
+Polished stone is used primarily for finishing interior decorative and working elements, such as bar counters, bathtubs, countertops, mosaics and panels.

 In addition to classical processing techniques, methods are often used to achieve non-standard aesthetic effects.
 In this regard, our employees are proficient in the following techniques for working with natural stone:

-• Bush-hammering - processing of the material by impact loads of carbide tools, in order to form a relatively even, but at the same time rough surface.
+• Bush hammering — processing of the material by impact loads of carbide tools, in order to form a relatively flat, but at the same time rough surface.

-• Sandblasting - under the influence of a directed air stream with a finely dispersed abrasive, it is possible to obtain excellent aesthetics, a rough and somewhat wavy stone.
+• Sandblasting - under the influence of a directed stream of air with a fine abrasive, it is possible to obtain excellent aesthetics of a rough and somewhat wavy stone.

-• chipping – is made either by hand or by means of special equipment and makes it possible to recreate the effect of a natural relief chip on the surface of the stone.
-Such types of material are called "Rock" and are used for cladding buildings, emphasizing the solidity, naturalness and relief of the pattern.
-In addition, the Rock is in harmony with the elements of landscape design.
+• Chipping - produced either manually or using special equipment and makes it possible to recreate the effect of natural relief chipping on the surface of the stone.
+These types of material are called “Rock” and are used for cladding buildings, emphasizing the solidity, naturalness and relief of the design.
+In addition, “Skala” is harmoniously combined with landscape design elements.

-• Etching - involves acid treatment, in order to dissolve the softest structures of the stone and results in an original, intricate pattern.
-Due to the high cost, it is mainly used for marble rocks.
+• Etching - involves acid treatment in order to dissolve the softest structures of the stone and results in an original, intricate pattern.
+Due to its high cost, it is mainly used for marble rocks.

 • Split - the result of the work of a special tool that splits a monolithic surface, creating an uneven “torn” texture.

-The processing of natural stone and the creation of unique decorative compositions is the main profile of our work, in which we are leaders and 100% professionals.
-Turning to the JazzStone company, you will be offered all possible options for processing natural stone, as well as a wide range of color solutions.
+Processing natural stone and creating unique decorative compositions is the main profile of our work, in which we are leaders and 100% professionals.
+By contacting the JazzStone company, you will be offered all possible options for processing natural stone, as well as a wide range of color options.

 Name of works Unit Price